domui/core/README.md

 ### `VStack`

-Vertical stack view with `view` presentation.
-Useful for presenting items side by side.
+Vertical stack element which presents `view`.
+Useful for presenting items top to bottom.

 ```
 VStack([